rstacruz/vimbower/Readme.md

 ## Get started

-Here are instructions to set up a new configuration from scratch.
-If you're migrating your existing setup, feel free to gloss over anything you've already done before.

- * Install node.js and bower
- * Set up `~/.vim` under Git version control
- * Set up bower to manage `~/.vim`
- * Set up pathogen in `~/.vimrc`

-### The short way

-For those already familiar with Pathogen and Bower:
+Just configure Bower to manage `~/.vim/bundle`, and set up Pathogen.
+For those already familiar with these tools:

 ```sh
 cd ~/.vim